• Skip to primary navigation

 If you’re anything like me, you’ve probably wondered what is a hemp heart anyways?
 Like chia seeds, flax seeds, quinoa and all of the others that have gone mainstream over the last decade, hemp seeds deserve their due.

 I’ve been eating them for years now and they’re a pantry staple at our house.
-I wanted to add some clarity for anyone else new to this health food super food on what hemp hearts are, why to eat them and how.
+I wanted to add some clarity for anyone new to this foodie super star.

 What are hemp hearts?

-You can sprinkle hemp hearts into smoothies, cereal, yogurt, oatmeal, or salads or cook them into granola bars, cookies, burgers, granola, or pretty much anything really.
+You can sprinkle them into smoothies, cereal, yogurt, oatmeal, or salads or cook them into granola bars, cookies, burgers, granola, or pretty much anything really.
 They’re so versatile!

 green smoothie with hemp hearts sprinkled on top